 Imagine you are about to be discharged from the military, having served in posts such as Afghanistan or Iraq.
 You have been the primary breadwinner for your spouse and children, and will receive your final military paycheck in only 30 days.
 You may have returned from combat duty with physical injuries and emotional traumas, require ongoing medical care but have few financial resources, and live far from a military base or hospital.
 What do you do now?
-PTS can help.
+Partners for Telehealth Solutions can help.

 Partners for Telehealth Solutions will provide telehealth services to veterans who are awaiting their benefits determination from the Department of Veterans Affairs (VA) and who often, due to limited financial resources, cannot access medical services.
 Using telemedicine technologies reduces travel time and related stresses for the vet.
 Such services offer vets the access to providers that might not be available otherwise, as well as medical services without the need to travel long distances.

 There are many ways to help support PTS.
-Your monetary gift can help renovate our mobile claims unit that helps vets in remote areas file their disability claims.
-Spring cleaning?
-The Linen Closet supplies vets with the basic necessities of living as they transition back to civilian life.
-And if you have an extra cell phone, consider donating it to a vet via our Calling All Vets program.
+Your monetary gift can help renovate our mobile claims unit that helps veterans in remote areas file their disability claims.
+Too much stuff in your closet?
+The Linen Closet supplies veterans with the basic necessities of living as they transition back to civilian life.
+And if you have an extra cell phone, laptop, smartphone, tablet or MP3 player, consider donating it to a veteran via our CellaPhone program.

-Vets need basic necessities as they reestablish themselves into civilian life.
-If you would like to help, please click on the donate button for a list of items most needed.
+Veterans need basic necessities as they reestablish themselves into civilian life.
+If you would like to help, please click on the Donate button for a list of items most needed.